Marathon: IAAF and world records

 An official IAAF marathon course is 42.195 km (42 m tolerance only in excess).
 Course officials add a short course prevention factor of up to one meter per kilometer to their measurements to reduce the risk of a measuring error producing a length below the minimum distance.

-For events governed by IAAF rules, it is mandatory that the route be marked so that all competitors can see the distance covered in kilometers.
-The rules make no mention of the use of miles.
-The IAAF will only recognize world records that are established at events that are run under IAAF rules.
-For major events, it is customary to publish competitors' timings at the midway mark and also at 5 km splits; marathon runners can be credited with world records for lesser distances recognized by the IAAF (such as 20 km, 30 km and so on) if such records are established while the runner is running a marathon, and completes the marathon course.
+For events governed by IAAF rules, the route must be marked so that all competitors can see the distance covered in kilometers.
+The rules do not mention the use of miles.
+The IAAF will only recognize world records established at events run under IAAF rules.
+For major events, it is customary to publish competitors' timings at the midway mark and also at 5 km splits; marathon runners can be credited with world records for lesser distances recognized by the IAAF (such as 20 km, 30 km and so on) if such records are established while the runner is running a marathon and completes the marathon course.